 • an identity document of the applicant;

-• a colored photograph sized 40x50 mm; (can be made at the Migration Office free of charge)
+• a coloured photograph sized 40x50 mm; (can be made at the Migration Office free of charge)

 The students will receive the ID card within 30 days.

-Please note that the application procedure for residence permit for students outside EU may take up to 2 months.
+Please note that the application procedure for a residence permit for students outside EU may take up to 2 months.
 Be sure to submit your application in time.
-As a general rule an applicant should submit his/her application for a residence permit at a foreign representation of the Republic of Estonia.
+As a general rule, an applicant should submit their application for a residence permit upon arrival to Estonia on the basis of a D-visa.

 For the conditions and application procedure for the Temporary residence permit for study in Estonia see the Temporary Residence Permit for study in Estonia.

-To get a temporary residence permit for study in an Estonian educational institution students must submit the following documents:
+To get a temporary residence permit for study in an Estonian educational institution a student must submit the following documents:

 - A standard application form;

-- Form on the data concerning close relatives, spouse, family members and dependants;
+- The form on the data concerning close relatives, spouse, family members and dependents;

 - Confirmation of educational institution or students’ organisation (valid for up to two months);